cdf1982/cdf1982.github.io/glancecam.md

 				<p>Here's a short list of what GlanceCam can do:
 					<ul>
 						<li>With most IP webcams, you can receive the video stream via RTSP, HTTP or RTMP, without opening a browser; GlanceCam shows you those feeds in a resizable window you can keep always visible on your Desktop.</li>
-						<li>You can add as many cameras as you like and switch between them (currently, you can see only one camera at a time).</li>
+						<li>You can add as many cameras as you like.</li>
+						<li>The app shows one camera at a time in a single window, and you can switch between cameras inside that window; an upgrade to GlanceCam Pro will be available in the coming months as a one-time in app purchase (no subscriptions!) and will allow to open as many windows and cameras as you want, forever.</li>
 						<li>For every camera, you can also configure up to 2 optional buttons, visible when you hover your mouse on the app window, to perform actions via customizable HTTP GET action URLs (PUT is not supported).</li>
-						<li>GlanceCam window can be configured to be always on top and visible in every Space, or to behave like a normal window; the app can also be configured to auto-launch at login.</li>
+						<li>GlanceCam's window can be configured to be always on top and visible in every Space; the app can optionally auto-launch at login.</li>
 						<li>If your camera streams audio, you can easily enable or mute it.</li>
 						<li>GlanceCam offers many keyboard shortcuts and is great for automation: it has a URL scheme and supports Apple Script for switching cameras and toggling full-screen mode; you can even control it from your MacBook's TouchBar</li>
 					</ul>